When: Saturday October 5, 2019 11:00AM -2:00 PM

 Hosted by Derby Reach/Brae Island Park Association and Metro Vancouver Regional Parks East Area

-Come join Derby Reach Brae Island Parks Association and Metro Vancouver Regional Parks for their fall celebration: Heritage Apple Day held in Derby Reach Regional Park on the first Saturday in October.
+Come join Derby Reach Brae Island Parks Association and Metro Vancouver Regional Parks for their fall celebration: Heritage Apple Day held in Derby Reach Regional Park on October 5 2019.
+The first Heritage Apple Day was held in 2006.
+2019 will be the 14th year of the celebration.

 This annual event celebrates and spreads the knowledge of heritage apples and the role apples and orchards played in the early settlement of the Fort Langley area.
 You can see the remnants of the first settlers’ apple trees planted in 1890’s still standing within the park.
 According to historic accounts from William Markow and Sharon Meneely, they were mainly “Northern Spy” variety with a cross of “King” variety, as well one of the oldest varieties of apple trees in the park called “Wolf River”.
 (2003 Fall – The Forgotten Orchards)

-Some features of the celebration are — entertainment, educational events, historic re-enactments, with pioneer chores for the kids to try — along with the many varieties heritage apples to taste — many of them not commonly grown in decades.
+Some features of the celebration are — entertainment, educational events, historic re-enactments, with pioneer chores and pioneer games for the kids.
+As well there will be many varieties heritage apples to taste, many of which are not commonly grown.

 So as not to disturb possible archaeological sites, Derby Reach Regional Park also boasts a “floating apple orchard” planted above ground.
 These “floating” apple trees have been grafted from some of the old historic apple branches.